actuator/cve/README.md

 - **CVE-2025-68715**
   - **Description**: An issue was discovered in Panda Wireless PWRU0 devices with firmware 2.2.9 that exposes multiple HTTP endpoints (/goform/setWan, /goform/setLan, /goform/wirelessBasic) that do not enforce authentication.
 A remote unauthenticated attacker can modify WAN, LAN, and wireless settings directly, leading to privilege escalation and denial of service.

+- **CVE-2025-68707**
+  - **Description**:An authentication bypass vulnerability in the Tongyu AX1800 Wi-Fi 6 Router with firmware 1.0.0 allows unauthenticated network-adjacent attackers to perform arbitrary configuration changes without providing credentials, as long as a valid admin session is active.
+This can result in full compromise of the device (i.e., via unauthenticated access to /boaform/formSaveConfig and /boaform/admin endpoints).

 - **CVE-2025-43988**
   - **Description**: KuWFi 5G01-X55 FL2020_V0.0.12 devices expose an unauthenticated API endpoint (ajax_get.cgi), allowing remote attackers to retrieve sensitive configuration data, including admin credentials.